Unlocking Tax Savings: Maximizing Tax Deductions for High-Income Earners in Portugal

 Public Transit and Subscriptions

-For monthly public transportation passes, tickets, subscriptions to periodical publications—including digital ones—residents can receive a 100% tax credit on VAT paid.
+For monthly public transportation passes, tickets, and subscriptions to periodical publications—including digital ones—residents can receive a 100% tax credit on VAT paid.

 Alimony and Gift-giving